 - While syrup is cooking beat egg whites and salt in a stand mixer at slow speed ( speed 2 on a kitchenaid ).
 When whites become opaque and begin to mount, slowly add the 4 tablespoons of sugar that you set aside and continue to beat.

 - When syrup reaches 235 F take the pot of the heat and increase mixer speed to 10 and beat egg whites to soft peaks.

-- increase speed to high (10 on a kitchenaid) and beat until the bottom of the bowl feels cool to the touch cool and the egg whites form firm glossy peaks.
-You’ll know it’s done when the bowl is cool to your hand, bits of meringue are spit onto the side of the bowl.
+- increase speed to high (10 on a kitchenaid) and beat until the bottom of the bowl feels cool to the touch cool and the egg whites form firm, glossy peaks.
+You’ll know it’s done when the bowl is cool to your hand, bits of meringue are spit onto the side of the bowl and the meringue mounds inside your whisk.